alexandre-fundcraft/fc-selector/example/VIEWSET_EXAMPLES.md

 ## Summary

 You now have:
-- ODataQueryBuilder for fluent query construction
+- QueryBuilder for fluent query construction
 - Selector methods that return DTOs directly (no queryset exposure)
 - Complete ViewSet examples (read-only, CRUD, custom actions)
 - OData query support in all endpoints